Alumni Relations & Volunteer Engagement

 Orientation Move In and Thesis Parade

-From helping first year students move into residence halls to grilling hot dogs* for graduating seniors** at thesis parade, the alumni office can always use more volunteer hands on-campus.
-Email us to get involved.
+From helping first year students move into residence halls to writing notes for gradutating seniors, the alumni office can always use more volunteer hands on-campus.
+Email alumni@reed.edu to get involved.

 Paideia